dustinpfister/blog_posts/_posts/js-javascript-example-grid-module.md

 ## 5 - Conclusion

 That will be it for now when it comes to this grid module, however this might prove to be one of my many javaScript posts in which I will be coming back to do some editing now and then.
 There are a lot of other features that I would want to add to this kind of module, but the features will differ a little from one project to the next.
+Still this is the kind of thing that I have grown tied to making all over again each time I start a new vanilla javaScript project that calls for a module such as this.
+So it would be good to get a solid module for this sort of thing together and be done with this once and for all.